robatwilliams/decent-code/topics/tech-css.md

 **Namespace selectors to avoid unintentionally affecting unwanted elements.** Class names and selectors are defined and operate in a global space (the page), so a strategy is necessary to consistently and easily avoid rules that affect unwanted elements.
 Examples include using a component's root class as a prefix all its style rules' selectors, BEM, and CSS Modules.
 Even with such a strategy, particular care is required to avoid parent components unintentionally affecting other components nested within them.

 **Avoid "reaching in" to subcomponents to add/override their styling.** Such styles are coupled to the child component's internal implementation (DOM and own styles), and are unlikely to be taken into consideration if that changes - making them fragile and hard to maintain.
-This is akin to using/modifying private object state in OO programming.
-Instead, have the subcomponent support "option/mode classes" on its root - that parent components can opt-in to using.
+This is akin to using/modifying private state in object oriented programming.
+Instead, have the subcomponent support "option/mode classes" on its root, that parent components can apply to opt-in.

-**Make components unopinionated about where/how they're used.** Styles affecting the outsides of a component's elements, such as positioning/layout/spacing, should be left to be specified by the parent code that's using the component.
+**Make components unopinionated about where/how they're used.** Styles affecting the outsides of a component's element, such as positioning/layout/spacing, should be left to be specified by the parent code that's using the component.

-*For more on writing scalable CSS, I recommend this ["8 simple rules for a robust, scalable CSS architecture"](https://github.com/jareware/css-architecture) article by Jarno Rantanen.*
+*For more on writing scalable CSS, I recommend this ["8 simple rules for a robust, scalable CSS architecture"](https://github.com/jareware/css-architecture) guide by Jarno Rantanen.*

 ## Comments